-6.13.6 The Schema Builder
+6.13.5 The Schema Builder

 In addition to the query builder, there is also a schema builder to assist with database table structures and their management.
 In a similar fashion to the query builder, the schema builder has an API that mirrors the SQL that would be used to create, alter and drop tables in a database.
+It is also built to be portable and work across different environments that may have different chosen database adapters with which to work.
+And like the query builder, in order for it to function correctly, you need to pass it the database adapter your application is currently using so that it can properly build the SQL.
+The easiest way to do this is to just call the createSchema() method from the database adapter.
+It will inject itself into the Schema builder object being created.